Online Writing Courses

 Beginning the Class

-Sometime after 12:00AM (GMT+8) on the first day of class, the Class Administrator will send you an email with the Google Classroom details and other briefing points.
-You may join anytime after that.
+Sometime after 12:00AM (GMT+8) on the first day of class, the Class Administrator sends you an email with the Google Classroom details and other briefing points.

 You join the class by following the instructions in the email.
 The course content—text lectures and writing exercises—is under the Coursework tab of Google Classroom.